hackclub/ai-safety-dance/intro.md

 [^mixup]: A sentiment I see a lot: "Aligning AI to human values would be bad actually, because current human values are bad."
 To be honest, [glances at a history textbook] I 80% agree.
 It's not enough to make an AI act *human*, it's got to act *humane.*

-[^humane]: Maybe 50 years from now, in the genetically-modified cyborg future, calling compassion a "humane" value might sound as quaintly species-ist
+[^humane]: Maybe 50 years from now, in the genetically-modified cyborg future, calling compassion "humane" might sound quaintly species-ist.

 We can break this problem down by "Problems in Humans vs AI":